rosiglitazone and glimepiride (Oral route)

-Thiazolidinediones, including rosiglitazone maleate may cause or worsen congestive heart failure, are not recommended in patients with symptomatic heart failure, and are contraindicated in patients with established NYHA class III or IV heart failure.
-Monitor patients for signs and symptoms of heart failure after initiation or dose increases.
-If heart failure occurs, consider dose reduction or discontinuation of rosiglitazone and manage according to current standards of care . .
+Thiazolidinediones, including rosiglitazone, may cause or worsen congestive heart failure and are not recommended in patients with symptomatic heart failure.
+The initiation of glimepiride/rosiglitazone maleate is contraindicated in patients with NYHA Class III or IV heart failure.
+Monitor patients for signs and symptoms of heart failure after initiation or dose increases and consider dose reduction or discontinuation if symptoms develop .

 Commonly used brand name(s)

 Available Dosage Forms:

 Chemical Class: 2nd Generation Sulfonylurea

 Rosiglitazone and glimepiride combination is used to treat a type of diabetes mellitus called type 2 diabetes.
 It is used together with a proper diet and exercise to help control blood sugar levels.

 Rosiglitazone helps your body use insulin better.
 Glimepiride stimulates the release of insulin from the pancreas which will help your body turn food into energy.

 rosiglitazone and glimepiride is only available with your doctor's prescription.